 Trump dedicated a significant chunk of his Paris-agreement-leaving speech to demonizing developing countries such as China and India for their “unfair advantage” in being allowed to burn coal to their heart’s content while spending the crippling subsidies paid for by industrialized nations.
 It is ironic, then, that pulling out of the Paris agreement deals such a fatal blow to the very thing his supporters trusted him to safeguard: American jobs.

-The golden economic opportunity that green energy presents will likely be lost, or at least severely diminished, for America.
 In the US, green energy creates jobs 12 times faster than the overall economy, and these are exactly the sort of well-paying, blue-collar construction and manufacturing jobs that those voting for Trump were hoping to “get back.”
 The president’s decision will likely mean that green-sector jobs that could have been created in the United States may instead go to Chinese workers.
 Of the 8.1 million renewable-energy jobs that exist globally, 3.5 million are in China, compared to less than 1 million in the US.
 This latest investment by the Chinese government is expected to create a further 13 million jobs.

 There’s nothing soft and fuzzy about China’s green-energy strategy; like in everything they do, they mean business.
 With the cost of building large-scale solar plants dropping by as much as 40% since 2010, it makes economic sense for it to phase out coal burning and increase solar production capacity fivefold, adding another 1,000 major solar-power plants to its infrastructure.
 This is part of a broader program to invest $360 billion in renewable power by 2020.